reactjs/react-router-redux/README.md

 ### `UPDATE_PATH`

-An action type that you can listen for in your reducers.
+An action type that you can listen for in your reducers to be notified of route updates.

-### `updatePath(path, noRouterUpdate)`
+### `pushPath(path, state, { avoidRouterUpdate = false } = {})`

-An action creator that you can use to update the current URL.
-Just pass it a string like `/foo/bar?param=5`.
+An action creator that you can use to update the current URL and update the browser history.
+Just pass it a string like `/foo/bar?param=5` as the `path` argument.

+You can optionally pass a state to this action creator to update the state of the current route.

-The `noRouterUpdate`, if `true`, will stop react-router from reacting to this and all future URL changes.
-Pass `false` to make it start reacting again.
+The `avoidRouterUpdate`, if `true`, will stop react-router from reacting to this URL change.
 This is useful if replaying snapshots while using the `forceRefresh` option of the browser history which forces full reloads.
 It's a rare edge case.

+### `replacePath(path, state, { avoidRouterUpdate = false } = {})`

+An action creator that you can use to replace the current URL without updating the browser history.

+The `state` and the `avoidRouterUpdate` parameters work just like `pushPath`.